 I’m about to let you in on a little secret: This gluten free green bean casserole is probably the best green bean casserole you’ll ever have.
 I’m not trying to brag or anything, I’m just telling you the truth.

 The reason it’s so delicious?
 Everything about this casserole is delicious.
 All the components, individually, are amazing.
 The crispy fried shallots – yum.
-The crispy blanched green beans – double yum.
+The perfectly cooked blanched green beans – double yum.
 The sherry mushrooms – OMG YUM.

 It was so hard to stop picking at all the little pieces of deliciousness as I was making the dish.

 And wait, what was that?
 Sherry mushrooms?
 Oh yes.
 I can and I did.
 While everything here is delicious, it’s those sherry mushrooms that will send you singing to the rooftops, if that’s your thing.

 If that’s NOT your thing, you’ll still be begging for seconds, thirds and to lick the casserole dish before it hits the sink.
 The sherry just kind of permeates the whole dish and a spectacular way without taking over.
 It really is quite addicting.

 And watch out, if you bring this gluten free green bean casserole to somebody’s house for Thanksgiving, it WILL be the star of the show and nobody will give a fork about that turkey.

 People will be having fork fights to get that last little bit of mushroom or green bean left behind.
 Be prepared, you’ll want to be the victor that comes out on top of that fight and get your sweet green bean reward.